fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

   ''
 ```

-The `outputHashMode` and `outputHashAlgo` are important as those are the hashing mode traditionally done for derivation files.
+The `outputHashMode` and `outputHashAlgo` are important, as those are the hashing modes traditionally done for derivation files.

-We can now build this file and it will be the output `$out`.
+We can now build this file, and it will be the output `$out`.

 ```console
 > nix-instantiate end-drv.nix